iszczesniak/cpp/memory/index.md

 An example below shows the initialization of a function parameter.
-The parameter is initialized (controlled) by the caller, and so the temporary (also controlled by the caller) is created directly in the parameter.
+The parameter is initialized (controlled) by the caller, and so the value of the temporary (also controlled by the caller) is created directly (materialized) in the parameter.

 ```cpp
 {% include_relative materialization3.cc %}